jpegleg/net-gargoyle2/README.md

 # net-gargoyle2

-Designed for linux, but will work on FreeBSD etc via linking ss to netstat.
-The install script does that if ss is not found.

 Track IP addresses and connection state changes along with running processes.

 A basic HIDS component and/or honeypot that stores data in the working directory of the exeution to gargoyle.db, an sqlite3 database file.